mschaller2/effective-couscous/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+Types include a Restaurant class and a User class primarily.
+Using two classes would keep things simple and most of the data should fit in these classes, especially since a lot of the sample output would be based on simple calculations based on the data at hand.
+Restaurant class: Stores location, average price of a meal User class: stores financial information (current amt, a few recent transactions?)
+A way to retrieve this data could be using a custom hash table that stores Restaurants and Users, since that way, information could be interacted with quickly.

 Name each interface or class and briefly describe its function or purpose.